liushuochen/gotable/doc/api.md

 ```

 ### Specify default value
-The ```gotable.Default``` constant replaces the default value stored
+The ```gotable.Default``` constant replaces the default value stored in column.
+Refer to Set Default Values in the Demo
-in head.
-Refer to Set Default Values in the Demo section for more
+section for more information.
-information.

 ```go
 gotable.Default